OpenMetaInfo/OpenMeta-Docs/pages/en-US/docs/features/metadata/model.md

 The model here refers to the data model in the business system, also known as data object.
 The data model is a core concept in the business system, providing an abstract definition of the properties and relationships of business data.
 Through the data model, the system can better store, retrieve, and process business data.

 In OpenMeta, each model corresponds to a data table for storing data, usually a data table in a relational database.
 However, OpenMeta also supports storing model data in non-relational databases.
-By configuring the StorageType property of model metadata, model data can be stored in ElasticSearch, a vector database, or OLAP data analysis storage according to application scenarios.
+By configuring the StorageType property of model metadata, model data can be stored in ElasticSearch, or OLAP data analysis storage according to application scenarios.

 ## 2. Model Metadata